THE PURPOSE OF THE LAW (Part 1)

-Unfortunately, many believers today are totally ignorant of the truth of their total freedom from the custody and curse of the law.
-Consequently, though now under grace, yet they are constantly seeking to live as those under the law.
+Unfortunately, many believers today are ignorant of the truth of their total freedom from the custody and curse of the law.
+Consequently, though now under grace, they are still constantly seeking to live as those under the law.

-Although they are now under Jesus Christ, the great Teacher and Instructor, yet they are still living by the rules and regulations of their former tutor or instructor (the law).
+Although they are now under Jesus Christ, the great Teacher, and Instructor, they are still living by their former tutor or instructor (the law).

 Paul aptly points out this truth.

 9 knowing this: that the law is not made for a righteous person, but for the lawless and insubordinate, for the ungodly and for sinners, for the unholy and profane, for murderers of fathers and murderers of mothers, for manslayers,